Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Miami (OH) has combined with its opponents to put up more than 54 points in six of 12 games this season.
+- Miami (OH) has combined with its opponents to score more than 54 points in six of 12 games this season.

-- North Texas' games have gone over 54 points in six of 11 chances this season.
+- North Texas and its opponents have combined to score more than 54 points in six of 11 games this season.

-- The combined points per game average of the two teams, 57.7, is 3.7 points more than Thursday's over/under.
+- The two teams combine to average 57.7 points per game, 3.7 more than the over/under in this contest.

-- These two squads combine to allow 51.3 points per game, 2.7 fewer than this contest's over/under.
+- These two squads combine to surrender 51.3 points per game, 2.7 fewer than this contest's over/under.

-- RedHawks games this season feature an average total of 55 points, a number one point higher than Thursday's over/under.
+- The average total in RedHawks games this season is 55, one point more than Thursday's over/under of 54.

-- In 2021, games involving the Mean Green have averaged a total of 61 points, seven more than the set total in this contest.
+- In 2021, games involving the Mean Green have averaged a total of 61 points, seven more than the set over/under in this contest.

 Miami (OH) Stats and Trends

-- This season, the RedHawks have just two ATS wins in five games as a favorite of 3 points or more.
+- In Miami (OH)'s 12 games this season, it has five wins against the spread.

-- Miami (OH) has eclipsed the over/under in 50% of its opportunities this year (six times in 12 games with a set point total).
+- The RedHawks have been favored by 3 points or more five times this season and have covered the spread in two of them.

-- The RedHawks average 29.1 points per game, comparable to the 27.5 per contest the Mean Green surrender.
+- Miami (OH) has gone over the point total in 50% of its opportunities this year (six times in 12 games with a set point total).

 - Miami (OH) is 3-4 against the spread and 5-2 overall this season when the team notches more than 27.5 points.

-- This year, the RedHawks have 12 turnovers, six fewer than the Mean Green have takeaways (18).
+- The RedHawks have 12 giveaways this season, while the Mean Green have 18 takeaways .

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.